Licoricia of Winchester: Life

+The Second Barons' War, with attacks on Jews and destruction of archa chests, probably impoverished her.
+Her sons, Asher and Lumbard, and her grandchildren, are likely to have been forced out of England in 1290, along with the rest of the Jewish community.
 Her son Benedict became the only Jewish guildsman in medieval England and probably anywhere else in Western Europe.
 This enabled him to own tenements and houses, and be a citizen, both of which were impossible for the rest of the Jewish community.
-Her son by David of Oxford, Asher (sometimes spelled Asser), was imprisoned in Winchester Castle in 1287, whilst the King was attempting to impose a large taxation on the Jews (the thirteenth century witnessed immense taxation on the Jews under John and under Henry III from the 1240s), and left graffiti there, which stated in Hebrew, "On Friday, eve of the Sabbath in which the portion Emor is read, all the Jews of the land of the isle were imprisoned.
+Her son by David of Oxford, Asher (sometimes spelled Asser), was imprisoned in Winchester Castle in 1287, whilst the King was attempting to impose a large taxation on the Jews (the 13th century witnessed immense taxation on the Jews under John and under Henry III from the 1240s), and left graffiti there, which stated in Hebrew, "On Friday, eve of the Sabbath in which the portion Emor is read, all the Jews of the land of the isle were imprisoned.
 I, Asher, inscribed this".
-Little evidence exists of what her other children did, but it is possible they were involved in the activities of most of the Jewish Community, such as trading, jewellery, metalwork, medicine, clerks, or scribes (the vast majority of the community was not involved in significant moneylending).
-It is unlikely that they were pedlars, like many of the poorest of the community.
+Little evidence exists of what her other children did, but it is possible they were involved in the activities of most of the Jewish community, such as trading, jewellery, metalwork, medicine, clerks, or scribes.
+It is unlikely that they were peddlers, like many of the poorest of the community.

-The upper limit that the Jews could charge varied between two or three pence per pound per week.
-The Cahorsins and Lombards could charge as much as 50 per cent; the Jews did not have a monopoly on lending.

-In early 1277, Licoricia was found by her daughter Belia, murdered inside her house on Jewry Street with her Christian servant, Alice of Bickton.
+Licoricia was murdered in her house on Jewry Street alongside her Christian servant, Alice of Bickton, in early 1277.
+They were found by Licoricia's daughter Belia.
 Three men were indicted for the murders, but none was convicted, and the murder was never solved.
+According to Licoricia's biographer, Rebecca Abrams, "She was Jewish, she was rich, she was a woman: All three might have led to her death.
+It could have been score settling.
+She was litigious and pursued debts.
+She was very feisty and succeeded against the odds."
+The murder could have also been a hate crime.

 Edward I introduced the Statute of the Jewry in 1275, which prohibited Jews from usury.
 One of Licoricia's sons, Benedict, was hanged for coin clipping and her family banished from England with the Jewish community by the 1290 Edict of Expulsion.